Baby and toddler dental care tips

-Start cleaning your child's mouth even before her teeth come in.
-Gently massage their gums with an infant toothbrush after each feeding or with a warm, wet washcloth wrapped around your finger.
+- For the first few days, start brushing your baby's mouth by gentle massage their gums with an infant toothbrush after each feeding or with a warm, wet washcloth wrapped around your finger..

-Many parents think baby teeth aren't important because they're eventually replaced by permanent ones.
+- Many parents think baby teeth aren't important because they are eventually replaced by permanent ones.
 But these first teeth preserve the spacing for the permanent ones and help Baby chew and talk.
 If they're not cared for properly they can decay, leading to a gum infection called gingivitis, which can affect the spacing of permanent teeth.

-Let go of the Pacifier by age of 2
+Let go of pacifier by age of 2

 There are lots of good reasons to let your child use a pacifier, but in the long term it can affect how his teeth line up.
 It can also change the shape of the mouth.